Join us for a Research Day focused on the Future of Health

 Round One: Abstract Review & Scoring

 Abstract judging will take place prior to Research Day.
-Successful applicants will be notified by October 21, 2020.
+Abstracts are due October 24th, and successful applicants will be notified by November 12th, 2021.

 The top 10 scores will have the opportunity to present their poster to the judges at Research Day for prizes totaling $225.